ViggieM/minimalistdjango/_posts/2023-09-21-floating-labels.md

   - css
 categories:
   - Frontend
+excerpt: "How to create floating labels with Tailwindcss"
 ---

-How to create floating labels with Tailwindcss.

 Floating labels look amazing.
 Everybody likes them.
 I am not a designer, and I have no idea about their downsides, but as a developer it is useful to know how to build them.